Green lasers or red lasers? Both have their value for shooters, but ultimately, selecting a laser color is all about personal preference.

 The human eye has evolved to see the color green better than any other color in the light spectrum, which is why a green laser appears brighter in ambient light - such as bright sunlight - conditions than a red laser.
 As the chart below shows, the color green lands in the center of the Relative Sensitivity / Wavelength (nm) spectrum.

-Crimson Trace's green laser sights operate at 532nm, and red laser sights operate at 620-670nm.
+Crimson Trace's green laser sights operate between 515nm and 532nm, and red laser sights operate at 620-670nm.
 Both green and red lasers are Class 3R lasers and emit at the same peak power output - 5wW - which is the maximum allowed by federal law.
 Both laser colors produce a beam size of an approximately 0.5" circle at 50'.
 All Crimson Trace laser sights comply with 21 CFR 1040.10.

 Red and green lasers are both highly visible in low light conditions when armed encounters are most likely to occur.